Step-by-Step Guide

 Keep the knowledge base current by establishing a routine for updating documents when information changes.
 When pricing changes, update the pricing document.
 When new products launch, add the product information.
 When policies are revised, replace the old versions.
 The accuracy of your agent depends entirely on the accuracy of its knowledge base.

-Launch, Monitor, and Optimize Your Agent
+Launch, Monitor, and Improve Your Agent

 Activate your workflow and start with a controlled rollout.
 If possible, route a subset of traffic to the AI agent while the rest continues going through your manual process.
-This allows you to compare performance side by side and catch issues before they affect all users.
+This lets you compare performance side by side and catch issues before they affect all users.
 Monitor the agent's outputs closely during the first few days, reviewing every interaction for accuracy and appropriateness.

 Use the platform's built-in analytics to track performance.
 Most no-code platforms provide execution logs showing every workflow run, including inputs, outputs, and any errors.
 Monitor key metrics like execution count, success rate, average processing time, and error patterns.
 Use this data to identify workflow steps that fail frequently or produce inconsistent results.